flare-foundation/docs/CONTRIBUTING.md

 * Use informative link titles.
 For example, instead of naming your links "link" or "here", wrap part of the sentence that is meant to be linked as a title.
 * Links to external sources should be:
     * Clear, concise, factual (not tips & tricks-type articles, or blog posts)
     * Reliable to stand the test of time (will not start to 404 because it's a personal blog and the person decided to get rid of it for example)
     * From reliable sources (this is where Wikipedia isn't always perfect, but fine for technical subjects)
 * Whenever possible, use internal links instead of external ones (if something has been described in our documents somewhere, link to it instead of externally)

+### Official Spellings

+Pay special attention to the capitalization and spacing of the following words:

+* Fassets
+* Layer Cake
+* Smart contracts